mmosko/ccnpy/README.md

 ccnpy is a pure python implementation of the CCNx 1.0 protocols (RFC xxxx and RFC yyyy).

+The primary use of this code, at the moment, is to prototype the FLIC Manifest specification.
+Everything is still in play at the moment and this is not a final specification or implementation yet.

 Table Of Contents:
 * [Application Interface](#Application-Interface)
 * [Programming Interfaces](#Programming-Interfaces)